A throat ulcer is an open sore in the throat, esophagus, or voice box. Throat ulcers can develop due to injury or infection in the throat.

 This article outlines the causes and symptoms of throat ulcers and their diagnosis, treatment, and prevention.
 It also addresses a possible link between throat ulcers and COVID-19 and offers advice on when to see a doctor.

 - Treatment and management of throat ulcers will depend on what is causing them.

-- Prognosis is typically good, especially for those who take their medications and follow their recommended diets.
+- Outlook is typically good, especially for those who take their medications and follow their recommended diets.